-No surprise to us that American Style Magazine ranked Saugatuck “one of the top 5 art towns in America.”
+Considering the high quality of Saugatuck art galleries and studios, it’s no surprise to us that American Style Magazine ranked Saugatuck “one of the top 5 art towns in America.”
 There’s more than a century of history proving this place is a sanctuary for artists.
 Visit OxBow for their Friday Night Open Studio and see sculpture, painting, metal work, glass blowing, and drawing all along the lagoon.
 Stroll through downtown Saugatuck and Douglas and visit James Brandess, Armstrong-DeGraaf, Volmod, LaFontsee, Water Street, J.Petter, Roan & Black, Indian Summer, Amazwi, and more.
 Drive along country roads and further explore Peachbelt, Blue Roan, and the many Blue Coast Art Studios.
 You’ll find pottery, painting, jewelry, antiques, and more.
 Visit the Saugatuck Chamber Music Festival or the latest exhibition, concert, film, lecture, or class at the Saugatuck Center for the Arts.
 Enjoy a theater production at the Mason Street Wharehouse or the Red Barn Theater.
 Put on your dancing shoes and enjoy live music at Saugatuck Brewing, Salt of the Earth, Red Dock, What Not, Sand Bar, Coral Gables, or Wally’s.

 Our little village is buzzing with creativity.

-We’ve created a getaway guide with some local favorites from the Saugatuck Arts & Culture Events Calendar … suggested stops and insider secrets to help you love life like a local.
+We’ve created a getaway guide with some local favorites from the Saugatuck Art & Culture Events Calendar … suggested stops and insider secrets to help you love life like a local.
 Use our tips as you will, but let your imagination be your guide!

-Saugatuck’s Art Galleries Are Why We’re The Art Coast of Michigan
+Saugatuck Art Galleries Are Why We’re The Art Coast of Michigan

 Let the magic and the muses of our villages captivate you!
 Enjoy a weekend at Wickwood immersed in art.
 Visit more than 30 Saugatuck art galleries and studios.
 Attend a workshop or private class learning to paint, draw, or blow glass.
 Explore an exhibition or take in the festivities at an opening.
 Stroll through one of our celebrated outdoor art shows.
 Go to a concert at the Saugatuck Center for the Arts or one of the many other venues throughout town.
 See a show at Mason Street Theater or visit the Saugatuck/Douglas Historical Society Museum.